SFCC99/CE880-Case-Study/README.md

 # Step 3
 Read the titles to understand each section and each graph.
 # PD:
-The cvs file is the data used in this case study
+The csv file is the data used in this case study